- Common Yorkshire Diseases – Causes, Symptoms and Treatment

 Are Yorkshire Terriers suitable for allergy sufferers?

-What diet is optimal for Yorkshire Terriers?
+What is the optimal diet for Yorkshire Terriers?

 How much exercise does a Yorkshire Terrier need?

-9. Summary Yorkshire diseases
+9. Summary of Yorkshire Diseases